V4Fire/Core/src/core/request/response/README.md

   statusText?: string;

   /**
-   * List of status codes (or a single code) that match successful operation.
+   * A list of status codes (or a single code) that match successful operation.
    * Also, you can pass a range of codes.
    */
   okStatuses?: OkStatuses;